Veltrusy: Sights

 The most important monument and tourist destination of the town is the Veltrusy Mansion.
-It is a Baroque castle with a large castle park and deer-park.
-The castle is open to the public and offers guided tours.
+It was built in the Baroque style in 1706.
+The castle is surrounded with a large castle park and a with deer park focused on European fallow deer.
+Today the castle is owned by the state, is open to the public and offers guided tours.
+It is one of the most valuable buildings of the Baroque and Rococo periods in Bohemia and is protected as a national cultural monument.

 The Church of Saint John the Baptist was built in the 14th century and rebuilt in the Baroque style in the 18th century.
 At the beginning of the 20th century, the Neoclassical tower was added.
 The interior is mostly in the Rococo style.
 A distinctive element of the interior of the church is the cenotaph of Count Rudolf Chotek.